t-harvey/markdown_renderer/README.md

   provided, this will be used to create a physical web advertisement that will direct users to the given URL.
 At that URL they might be able to interact with the advertising device somehow.

-Advertises the name of the device.
+Advertises the name and url of the device.

 ### ble.stopAdvertising()